mofe-stack/PeerConf/README.md

 that have already reached a sufficiently confident conclusion or dropped below the threshold and toward additional independent attempts.

-agreement across the finished traces is checked every time one leaves, so a question can end as soon as they agree on an answer.
+agreement across the finished traces is checked every time a trace deaprts instead of after a seperate warmup phase, so a question can end as soon as the model's traces agree on an answer.

 the goal is to retain the benefits of parallel reasoning and confidence-weighted voting while reducing unnecessary generation.